Reflected XSS through POST request in a login form

 Access-Control-Allow-Origin: *

 in an HTTP response from the vulnerable server.
-This could have allowed the cross-domain request exploiting the POST XSS to be sent from any other domain without problems.
+This could have allowed the cross-domain request and subsequent access to the response, exploiting the POST XSS to be sent from any other domain without problems.

 4. Report resolution